lignumsystem/lignum-core/README.md

 	      make
 	      make install

-This generates Makefile system and adds Debug information in the compiler command line.
+This generates Makefile system and instructsc ompiler to add Debug information.
 The `cmake ..` command assumes that the *CMakeLists.txt* is in the immediate directory above.
 Note also that all build products are under *build* directory.
 To move them to proper locations defined in CMakeLists.txt files `make install` is needed.

 CrownDensity project has CMakeLists.txt that uses lignum-core projects and well known libraries (Qt, HDF5) to build the project.
-To build Xcode project files:
+To build Xcode project files for debugging:

    	      mkdir xcode #Immediately under CrownDensity directory
 	      cd xcode